jeremy-swack/applied-machine-learning/project_2.md

 ![img_6](log_roc.png)

 This ROC curve looks to be even farther away from 45 degrees than the previous ROC curves produced in the R scripts.
+This could mean the model is the best on average at predicting the level of wealth from our five selected variables.

 ## Python Script: Gradient Boosting Model using Decision Trees